bernard357/green-button/docs/configuration.md

 * edit `urgent_123.yaml` and adapt messages, files, people, phone numbers, etc.
 * save changes and use the button: `http://<server_url>/urgent_123`

+If you are an employee of Dimension Data, you can benefit from the back-end server that has been deployed for the Green Button project.
+Send configuration instructions for your button over e-mail, and we will deploy these for you.
+Please join the Green Force group in Yammer and get more support.

+General configuration is set in `settings.yaml`, in the main directory of the bot.

 ## Sample configuration file for the button `incident`

 In this use case the button triggers interactions with support and delivery team.
 We consider that Alice is on provider side, and Bob is on client side.

-Alice says to Bob: you already know managed services from Dimension Data.
+Alice says to Bob: "You already know managed services from Dimension Data.
 Here is a new way to engage with us.
-Press the button when needed, and our teams will interact over a Cisco Spark room and over mobile phones.
+Press the button when needed, and our teams will interact over a Cisco Spark room and over mobile phones."

 1- Bob has a problem, and presses the button.
 This creates a room, adds some people from the teams of Alice and of Bob, and pushes some content to it.
 Interactions can start asynchronously with chat and files.
 When people enter the room they can discuss and move forward.